New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- Carolina has two wins against the spread, and is 2-2 overall, at home this year.
+- At home this season, Carolina has two wins against the spread and is 2-2 overall.

-- At home, as 4-point underdogs or greater, the Panthers are unbeaten ATS (1-0).
+- At home, the Panthers are unbeaten ATS (1-0) as 3.5-point underdogs or greater.

-- In four home games this year, Carolina has hit the over once.
+- This season, in four home games, Carolina has gone over the total once.

-- New England has two wins against the spread, and is 3-0 overall, on the road.
+- New England is 3-0 overall, with two wins against the spread, on the road.

-- The Patriots have one win ATS (1-1) as 4-point favorites or more on the road.

-- In three away games this year, New England has hit the over twice.
+- This year, in three away games, New England has gone over the total twice.

 Powered by Data Skrive.